ChartMaster: Advancing Chart-to-Code Generation with Real-World Charts and Chart Similarity Reinforcement Learning: Experiment

 \subsection{Comparison with SOTA}

-Table~\ref{tab:main_results_direct} compares our ChartMaster-7B with various MLLMs on multiple chart-to-code benchmarks.
-ChartMaster-7B achieves SOTA results among open-source 7B-scale models, even approaching the performance of GPT-4o.
-Notably, ChartMaster-7B consistently outperforms the baseline Qwen2.5-VL-7B across all metrics; for example, on the ChartMimic benchmark, it improves both low-level and high-level metrics by nearly 40 percentage points, highlighting the effectiveness of our approach.
-Furthermore, although our training dataset is sourced from the much larger Qwen2.5-VL-72B model—essentially a distillation-like setting—ChartMaster-7B still surpasses Qwen2.5-VL-72B on several benchmarks.
-These results demonstrate the strength of the ChartMaster framework in narrowing, and in some cases closing, the performance gap with significantly larger models.
+We instantiate ChartMaster on the Qwen2.5-VL-7B backbone, resulting in the ChartMaster-7B model, and conduct comprehensive comparisons with a range of MLLMs.
+The detailed implementation and evaluation protocols are provided in the Appendix \ref{sec:details}.
+As shown in Table~\ref{tab:main_results_direct}, ChartMaster-7B achieves state-of-the-art performance among open-source models at the 7B scale, showing competitive performance against GPT-4o.
+Notably, ChartMaster-7B consistently outperforms the baseline Qwen2.5-VL-7B across all metrics; for instance, in the ChartMimic benchmark, it improves both low-level and high-level metrics by about 40 percentage points.
+Furthermore, although our training dataset is derived from the larger Qwen2.5-VL-72B model—essentially a distillation-like setting—ChartMaster-7B still surpasses Qwen2.5-VL-72B on several benchmarks.
+These results convincingly demonstrate the effectiveness of the ChartMaster framework.